 Do not cut and paste a pre-prepared version of the model applied to your organisation (for example, a completed SWOT for Tesla), or patch write from a number of pre-prepared sources.
-You need to collect the information to support your application of the model yourself.
+You need to collect a wide range of information to support your application of the model yourself.